morph1sm/morphology/README.md

 ### Find Morph References
 Scans your **Saves** folder for scenes and looks counts how many scenes or looks are using each custom morph.
 After the scan completes, you will see a count next to the morph name in the list on the right.

+### Remove Missing Morphs
+*Not yet implemented*: Will prune morphs from selected scenes and looks if they are not part of your custom morph library.
+This fixes error messages about bad morphs, e.g. black-listed known bad morphs or broken legacy morphs like `CheekBone  Width Outer`.
+Can also be used to remove paid morphs that the look creator didn't include and you don't plan on purchasing.

 ### Remove Inactive Morphs
 *Not yet implemented*: Will prune morphs from all scenes and looks if their value is 0.0, i.e. if that morph is unused.
 This usually happens when a morph was tried out, but then zeroed out by the scene/look creator.
 This will make your scenes smaller and also stop counting it as a reference.